Surendranath Centenary School

 Surendranath Centenary School is an English-medium school in Ranchi, India established in 1988.

 History

 The school is affiliated to the Central Board of Secondary Education.
-Its name commemorates Surendranath Banerjee, a leader of India's independence movement and co-founder of the National Council of Education in Calcutta.
+Its name commemorates Surendranath Banerjee, a leader of India's independence movement, one of the founding members of the Indian National Congress, and co-founder of the National Council of Education in Calcutta.

 The school was established in 1988 to commemorate the centenary of the establishment of first school of the Surendranath Group, by Sarsi Bala Debi Trust and token assistance from Surendranath Group.

 The school started its academic session in 1988, and it was upgraded to Senior Secondary level in 1997.